South Florida Water Management District: Local Sponsor

 The SFWMD is the designated local sponsor for the Central and Southern Florida Flood Control Project (C&SF Project) —known as the Flood Control Act of 1948—pursuant to § 373.103(2), Florida Statutes.

 Operations

-The regional water management system – with nearly 2,000 miles of canals and more than 2,800 miles of levees/berms, 69 pump stations, 645 water control structures and more than 700 culverts – helps to protect regional water supplies and provide flood control.
+The regional water management system – with nearly 2,000 miles of canals and more than 2,800 miles of levees/berms, 69 pump stations, 645 water control structures, and more than 700 culverts – helps to protect regional water supplies and provide flood control.

 Weather extremes dramatically affect South Florida's water supply and flood protection actions.
-In response, the District actively operates and maintains the water management system, promotes water conservation and works with communities to develop alternative water supplies.
+In response, the District actively operates and maintains the water management system promotes water conservation, and works with communities to develop alternative water supplies.

-The management is currently working to restore water flow to the Everglades.

 Programs

-The South Florida Water Management District manages many programs, including the controversial Water Farming program, which results in minimal returns for taxpayers and would be much cheaper on state owned land.
+The South Florida Water Management District manages many programs, including a controversial water farming program, which results in minimal returns for taxpayers and would be much cheaper on state-owned land.

 Public areas

 Many of the lands protected by the District are open to the public for recreational use.